FBP

 Hotel 2BR 1.5BA Full Kitchen Private Guest House – Free Parking – Central Location reviews

-Planning your ferry trip from Vancouver?
-Stay at 2BR 1.5BA Full Kitchen Private Guest House – Free Parking – Central Location; rated and is available from CAD $ 266.
-2BR 1.5BA Full Kitchen Private Guest House – Free Parking – Central Location is perfectly situated near the ferry routes, and can be reserved directly through Trivago.
+Looking for a great place to stay in Vancouver?
+Book 2BR 1.5BA Full Kitchen Private Guest House – Free Parking – Central Location; rated and is available from CAD $ 266.
+2BR 1.5BA Full Kitchen Private Guest House – Free Parking – Central Location is conveniently located near ferry terminals, and can be booked directly with Trivago.

 📍 Address 2BR 1.5BA Full Kitchen Private Guest House – Free Parking – Central Location